Discrimination against drug addicts: Vietnam

 Drug control strategy in modern Vietnam was first formally introduced in 1990 around the cause of eradicating "social evils," in reference to substance use.
-Such policies were inspired by the UN, and specifically, its International Drug Conventions which took place from the latter 1960s to 1997.
+Such policies were inspired by the UN, specifically its Single Convention on Narcotic Drugs and Convention on Psychotropic Substances.
 Ordinances and violation measures were propositioned by the Vietnamese National Assembly in this legislation to mandate compulsory treatment for substance users, rather than subject them to prison.
-High input in mandatory treatment centers has resulted in a tendency for there to be more patients at treatment centers than can be handled, thus limiting access to rehabilitation for these individuals.
-Harm reduction measures such as clean needles and condom access have been introduced throughout the 2000s at a national level to address the prevalence of HIV and HCV among drug users.
-Inconsistencies between the Ordinance on HIVAIDS which outlines such harm reduction practices, and the Drug Law of 2000, which prohibits the distribution of materials like needles, has made provincial adoption of harm reduction institutions, like syringe exchanges, challenging.
+High rates of enrollment in mandatory treatment centers has resulted in a tendency for there to be more patients at treatment centers than can be handled, thus limiting access to rehabilitation for these individuals.
+Harm reduction measures, such as providing access to clean needles and condoms, have been introduced throughout the 2000s at a national level to address the prevalence of HIV and hepatitis C among drug users.
+Inconsistencies between the Ordinance on HIV/AIDS, which outlines such harm reduction practices, and the Drug Law of 2000, which prohibits the distribution of materials like needles, has it difficult for provinces to adopt harm reduction institutions like syringe exchanges.

 While Vietnamese policy leaders generally veer towards addressing substance use as a medical issue, rather than criminal activity, having decriminalized many substances since 2009, the Ordinance of Administrative Violation continues to classify illicit substance consumption as a crime.
 Consequently, at a local level, substance users remain eligible to be charged by law enforcement and subjected to forced labor treatment centers that are comparable to detention.
 Thus, many substance users do not access harm reduction institutions out of fear of being identified by law enforcement and placed in these conditions.